 Video lecture and PowerPoint slides will be posted on D2L as the class progresses.
-Students should use the slides to follow along with the recorded lectures posted on D2L.
-Following along with the recorded lectures is especially important because students will still need to take notes, even if the PowerPoint slides are available.
-There are no lecture notes besides the PowerPoint slides.
+Students should follow along with the recorded lectures posted on D2L.
+Students will still need to take notes, even if the PowerPoint slides are available.
+There are no lecture notes besides the PowerPoint slides and videos.
 Students will be notified by email when a set of slides and recording are posted to D2L.
-The email will indicate the reading assignment that corresponds to the posted lecture, and the number of class periods for which the recorded lectures are expected to take.
+The email will indicate the reading assignment that corresponds to the posted lecture, and the number of class periods for which the lectures are expected to take.

 Please note that all lectures are asynchronous, but the labs component of the course will be synchronous.
-The labs will be Thursdays from 3:30 to 6:15 pm.
+The labs will be Fridays from 3:30 to 6:15 pm.
 The first lab will occur on Sep.
-17th.
+18th.
+A demonstration video will usually be posted to D2L prior to the start of lab.